-Papanicolaou test; Pap smear; Cervical cancer screening - Pap test; Cervical intraepithelial neoplasia - Pap; CIN - Pap; Precancerous changes of the cervix - Pap; Cervical cancer - Pap; Squamous intraepithelial lesion - Pap; LSIL - Pap; HSIL - Pap; Low-grade Pap; High-grade Pap; Carcinoma in situ - Pap; CIS - Pap; ASCUS - Pap; Atypical glandular cells - Pap; AGUS - Pap; Atypical squamous cells - Pap; HPV - Pap; Human papilloma virus - Pap cervix - Pap; Colposcopy - Pap
+Papanicolaou test; Pap smear; Cervical cancer screening - Pap test; Cervical intraepithelial neoplasia - Pap; CIN - Pap; Precancerous changes of the cervix - Pap; Cervical cancer - Pap; Squamous intraepithelial lesion - Pap; LSIL - Pap; HSIL - Pap; Low-grade Pap; High-grade Pap; Carcinoma in situ - Pap; CIS - Pap; ASCUS - Pap; Atypical glandular cells - Pap; AGUS - Pap; Atypical squamous cells - Pap; HPV - Pap; Human papilloma virus - Pap cervix - Pap; Colposcopy - Pap; Cervical cytology

-You lie on a table and place your feet in stirrups.
-Your health care provider gently places an instrument called a speculum into the vagina to open it slightly.
-This allows the provider to see inside the vagina and cervix.
+You lie on a table and place your feet in footrests.
+Your health care provider gently inserts an instrument called a speculum into the vagina to open it slightly.
+This allows the provider to see the cervix.

-Also tell your provider if you:
+Tell your provider if you:

 DO NOT do the following for 24 hours before the test:

-Try not to schedule your Pap test while you have your period (are menstruating).
-Blood may make the Pap test results less accurate.
-If you are having unexpected bleeding, do not cancel your exam.
+Try not to schedule your Pap test for when you have your period, but if you are having unexpected bleeding, do not cancel your exam.
 Your provider will determine if the Pap test can still be done.

-Empty your bladder just before the test.
+For your comfort, you may want to empty your bladder just before the test.

 You may bleed a little bit after the test.

 Fontham ETH, Wolf AMD, Church TR, Etzioni R, Flowers CR, Herzig A, Guerra CE, Oeffinger KC, Shih YT, Walter LC, Kim JJ, Andrews KS, DeSantis CE, Fedewa SA, Manassaram-Baptiste D, Saslow D, Wender RC, Smith RA.
 Cervical cancer screening for individuals at average risk: 2020 guideline update from the American Cancer Society.
 CA Cancer J Clin.
-2020;70(5):321-346.
+2020 Sep;70(5):321-346.
+Epub 2020 Jul 30.
 PMID: 32729638 pubmed.ncbi.nlm.nih.gov/32729638/.

 Newkirk GR.
 Pap smear and related techniques for cervical cancer screening.
 In: Fowler GC, ed.
 Pfenninger and Fowler's Procedures for Primary Care.
 4th ed.
 Philadelphia, PA: Elsevier; 2020:chap 120.

 Perkins RB, Guido RS, Castle PE, Chelmow D, Einstein MH, Garcia F, Huh WK, Kim JJ, Moscicki AB, Nayar R, Saraiya M, Sawaya GF, Wentzensen N, Schiffman M; 2019 ASCCP Risk-Based Management Consensus Guidelines Committee.
 2019 ASCCP Risk-Based Management Consensus Guidelines for Abnormal Cervical Cancer Screening Tests and Cancer Precursors.
 J Low Genit Tract Dis.
-2020;24(2):102-131.
-PMID: 32243307 pubmed.ncbi.nlm.nih.gov/32243307/.
+2020 Apr;24(2):102-131.
+Erratum in: J Low Genit Tract Dis.
+2020 Oct;24(4):427.
+PMID: 32243307; PMCID: PMC7147428 pubmed.ncbi.nlm.nih.gov/32243307/.

-Salcedo MP, Baker ES, Schmeler KM.
+Salcedo MP, Phoolcharoen N, Schmeler KM.
 Intraepithelial neoplasia of the lower genital tract (cervix, vagina, vulva): etiology, screening, diagnosis, management.
-In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
+In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 28.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 29.

-Review Date: 1/1/2020
+Review Date: 1/10/2022

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2021 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.